smeenka/foc-simple/README.md

 # foc-simple

-Library for controlling blcd motors with Field Oriented Control (foc) The library dox c0.3.0 is used.
+Library for controlling blcd motors with Field Oriented Control (foc).

-With this library one can control blcd motors, with embassy, with rtic.
+With this library one can control blcd motors, with Embassy, or with RTIC 2.x.

-All plumbing needed to run

 ## Goals

-* Reuse of foc v0.3.0 library with same goals here
 * Exclusively use fixed-point math for all FOC calculations, using the fixed crate.
 * Generic over angle sensors, current sensors, and PWM drivers.
 * No heap allocations anywhere.
-* Can be used with rtic or  embassy
+* Can be used with RTIC 2.0, or Embassy,
-* Application layer is fully decoupled from the foc layer.
+* Application layer is fully decoupled from the control layer.
 In this way the library is easy to use.
 (No owning issues to solve)
 * Provides a basic serial command terminal for controlling the motors
 * Multiple motors can be controlled
 * Able to do the startup calibration of the motor